 PASCAL Delivers is a rapid book-delivery service provided by the Partnership Among South Carolina Academic Libraries which enables students, faculty and staff across the state to request and receive books from academic libraries in South Carolina.
-Over 12 million items are available in the catalog and books usually arrive within a few days!
+Over 12 million print items are available and books usually arrive within a few days!
+Users also have instant access to over 300,000 PASCAL provided e-books.

 The PASCAL Delivers service is free to eligible borrowers at participating PASCAL libraries.

-The new search interface for the PASCAL Delivers catalog is available at http://encore.pascalcat.org (the classic interface is still available here).
-The PASCAL Delivers catalog is a combined, or "union" catalog -- a listing of over 12 million items owned by PASCAL member-libraries.
-The catalog includes books, PASCAL e-books, journals and periodicals, audiovisual materials, sound recordings, electronic resources, government documents, archives and manuscripts, maps, and music scores.
+Over 12 million items owned by PASCAL member-libraries are available to borrow, including books, PASCAL e-books, journals and periodicals, audiovisual materials, sound recordings, electronic resources, government documents, archives and manuscripts, maps, and music scores.

 Current students, faculty, and staff at participating libraries have access to PASCAL Delivers.
-Through the PASCAL Delivers catalog, books that are not available locally can be requested from other member libraries.
+Books that are not available locally can be requested from other member libraries.
 Patrons must be “in good standing” at their home library (no overdue books or fines) in order to use the service.
 PASCAL patrons can also go to other libraries to borrow materials in person using the Visiting Patron service.

 PASCAL Delivers items can be checked out by patrons for up to 6 weeks and renewed for an additional 6 weeks.